DEGIRO review

 Is DEGIRO good for long-term ETF investing?

-DEGIRO works well for Europe-based investors buying UCITS ETFs on a long-term buy-and-hold strategy.
+DEGIRO can suit Europe-based investors buying UCITS ETFs on a long-term buy-and-hold strategy, depending on your circumstances and objectives.
 The key is total drag: ETF costs plus broker commissions plus FX friction.
-The Core Selection on Tradegate removes transaction fees on qualifying ETFs, which helps if your chosen funds are listed there — but factor in the Tradegate lock-in risk if you think you may switch brokers in the future.
+Core Selection products on Tradegate cost a €1 handling fee.
+Currency or external product and spread costs may apply.
+Factor in the Tradegate transferability constraint if you think you may switch brokers in the future.
+Investing involves risk of loss, and this is not investment advice.

 What are DEGIRO’s actual fees for ETF investing in 2026?